Courses may include

 COSM 2065 - Work Experience

-During this 100 hour work experience, the learner with the opportunity to assist and practice their skills under the direct supervision of a Master Cosmetologist.
+During this 100 hour work experience, students will have the opportunity to assist and practice their skills under the direct supervision of a Master Cosmetologist.
 They will gain an understanding of the comprehensive skills required to become a successful Cosmetologist in today's competitive work force.
 The work experience must be completed in an approved, designated salon in Nova Scotia.

 COSM 2066 - Cosmetology Skills Lab II